-The newfound ability of a watch to detect heart arrhythmias is just one of many forms of algorithmic medicine - where computers play an increasing role in identifying problems and giving medical advice.
+The newfound ability of a watch to detect heart arrhythmias is just one of many forms of algorithmic medicine.
+That's where computers play an increasing role in identifying problems, and giving medical advice.
 But algorithms have unique qualities that impact the approval process.

 It's been more than obvious that, despite what you hear in the news, it is fentanyl – not Vicodin – that's killing tens of thousands each year.
 But a new article in National Vital Statistics Reports makes this more than obvious.
 Just as obvious is the horrible damage caused by deeply-flawed policies in the past five years.
 Here is the smoking gun.

-ProPublica like a dog with bone, continues to chew at Memorial Sloan Kettering and what they feel are conflicts of Interest.
-It is time to put down and step away from the bone and have a more honest discussion.
-Why is one of the greatest hospitals in the world continuing to be a ProPublica punching bag?
+ProPublica, like a dog with a bone, continues to chew at Memorial Sloan Kettering and what the publication feels is the hospital's conflict of Interest.
+But it's time to put the bone down and have a more honest discussion.
+Why is one of the world's greatest hospitals still a ProPublica punching bag?